stripe-contrib/stripe-cli/README.md

     $ stripe balance_transactions list -v "2014-08-04"

+Explicitly passing in configuration every time is tedious.
+Avoid it by creating a configuration file that contains this data.

-You may also store default configurations in a `~/.stripecli` file that conforms to the following example
+Stripe-CLI will check your home folder (**~/**) for the existance of a `.stripecli` file that conforms to the following example

 ![example config file](./example.png)

-If this file exists, the specified default key is picked up and used automatically.
+If this file exists, the specified default configuration is picked up and used automatically.

 The current directory is now also checked for the existance of a `.stripecli` file.
 In which case, that file is used instead.

+As shown in the above example, you may set multiple configuration **environments** in a single file.
+Just make sure to specify a default.

-You may also overide the default environment setting in your config file by passing in the `-e` or `--env` option
+The default **environment** may be overridden by passing in the `-e` or `--env` option to any command

     $ stripe customers find cust_123 --env=live